 The Socio-Economic Benefits

-The issue of job creation has always dominated political and economic debates in Nigeria as politicians and policymakers continue to seek for avenues to provide more jobs for Nigerians; the renewable energy sector could become a significant avenue to create these jobs in Nigeria.
-According to UNEP, off-grid solar employs around 30 people per 10,000 people in rural areas compared to just one person per 10,000 people in the case of kerosene.
-The potential of job creation in the solar energy sector is vast, and Nigeria, being Africa's largest market for renewable energy, could take advantage of this opportunity to provide more jobs for its people.
-In 2017, the USA recorded that the solar energy sector alone created more jobs than the oil, coal and gas sectors combined.
-A significant drop in the price of solar-PV systems as a result of a zero duty implementation could drive up market demand significantly, which will have positive effects on the job market as there will be more demand for solar energy professionals and consultants.
+The issue of job creation has consistently been at the forefront of political and economic discussions in Nigeria, as policymakers and politicians strive to find avenues for increasing employment opportunities.
+The renewable energy sector presents a significant potential for job creation in the country.
+According to UNEP, off-grid solar solutions employ approximately 30 people per 10,000 individuals in rural areas, compared to just one person per 10,000 individuals in the case of kerosene.
+The solar energy sector holds tremendous potential for job creation, and Nigeria, as Africa's largest renewable energy market, can leverage this opportunity to generate employment opportunities for its citizens.
+In 2017, the United States reported that the solar energy sector alone created more jobs than the oil, coal, and gas sectors combined.
+A substantial reduction in the price of solar-PV systems resulting from the implementation of zero duties could significantly drive up market demand, leading to positive effects on the job market by creating a higher demand for solar energy professionals and consultants.

-Already the solar energy sector in Nigeria is expanding as more renewable energy companies are being set up to provide RE solutions to customers.
-The Renewable Energy Association of Nigeria (REAN), established in 2016, has already registered about 70 RE companies in Nigeria and is expected to register even more in the coming years as they are witnessing increased investment interest in the sector especially in the Pico Solar and Small Home Solar (SHS) Systems.
-Some renewable energy stakeholders have also predicted the possibility of large scale manufacturing factories for solar panels and other components, which can only be realised if demand goes up significantly.
-There already exist two solar assembly facilities in the country operated by Auxano Solar and Blue Camel Energy.
-According to Suleiman Yusuf, CEO of the Blue Camel Solar Assembly and Training Academy, “Tariff exemptions for solar components are required now to catalyse the growth of the market and make solar-PV systems more affordable especially for rural consumers and SMEs.
-However, there needs to be a timeline.
-With the eventual maturity of the market and improved local manufacturing/assembly capacity, especially by local companies already involved in manufacturing and assembly, tariffs will have to be re-enforced to protect the local assembly/manufacturing market and drive economic growth”.
+The solar energy sector in Nigeria is already experiencing growth, with a rise in the establishment of renewable energy companies dedicated to providing solutions to customers.
+The Renewable Energy Association of Nigeria (REAN), founded in 2016, has already registered approximately 70 renewable energy companies in Nigeria and anticipates further registrations in the coming years, particularly in the Pico Solar and Small Home Solar (SHS) Systems segment.
+Some renewable energy stakeholders have also projected the potential establishment of large-scale manufacturing factories for solar panels and other components, which would only materialize with a significant increase in demand.
+Currently, there are two solar assembly facilities in the country operated by Auxano Solar and Blue Camel Energy.
+Suleiman Yusuf, CEO of the Blue Camel Solar Assembly and Training Academy, highlights the need for tariff exemptions for solar components to catalyze market growth and make solar-PV systems more affordable, particularly for rural consumers and SMEs.
+However, he also emphasizes the importance of establishing a timeline.
+As the market matures and local manufacturing and assembly capacity improves, especially among domestic companies already engaged in manufacturing and assembly, tariffs will need to be reintroduced to protect the local assembly and manufacturing market and drive economic growth.

 Zero Duty in Other African Countries

-Rwanda, Burundi, Kenya, Tanzania and Uganda are among the African countries that have scaled up renewable energy adoption with the implementation of import waivers for Renewable Energy products including accessories and deep cycle batteries.
-Kenya is already witnessing an almost 50% reduction in the price of solar-PV systems, making them increasingly affordable, especially for rural consumers.
-Following the boom in the demand of solar systems, in 2011, the country granted duty remission for the importation of raw materials used in the manufacturing of solar equipment to boost the production and competitiveness of locally manufactured solar products.
-Policy makers in Kenya believe that increased adoption of solar systems, especially for the homes will help to free up the load on the national grid, which will now be available to supply the manufacturing sector.
+Rwanda, Burundi, Kenya, Tanzania, and Uganda are among the African nations that have successfully expanded their adoption of renewable energy by implementing import waivers for renewable energy products, including accessories and deep cycle batteries.
+Kenya, in particular, has witnessed a notable nearly 50% reduction in the price of solar-PV systems, making them increasingly affordable, particularly for rural consumers.
+Recognizing the surge in demand for solar systems, Kenya introduced duty remission in 2011 for the importation of raw materials used in manufacturing solar equipment, thereby bolstering the production and competitiveness of locally manufactured solar products.
+Policymakers in Kenya view the widespread adoption of solar systems, particularly in households, as a means to alleviate the strain on the national grid, thereby freeing up electricity supply for the manufacturing sector.

-Unlike the Nigeria Customs Service, policymakers in some government agencies seem to recognise the economic benefits of a zero duty regime on solar products.
-The Federal Ministry of Power, in 2015, developed two policy documents called the National Renewable Energy and Energy Efficiency Policy (NREEEP) and National Renewable Energy Action Plan (NREAP), a set of fiscal and market incentives to support Renewable Energy deployment in the country, including a moratorium on import duties for Renewable Energy technologies.
-The Inter-Ministerial Committee on Renewable Energy adopted these policy documents which were also approved by the National Council on Power and about 17 Nigerian government agencies and ministries in July 2016.
-However, the implementation of this policy to meet its set target has been very poor.
+While the Nigeria Customs Service maintains a 10% import duty levy on solar panels, some government agencies and policymakers recognize the economic benefits of a zero duty regime for solar products.
+In 2015, the Federal Ministry of Power developed two policy documents, the National Renewable Energy and Energy Efficiency Policy (NREEEP) and the National Renewable Energy Action Plan (NREAP), which outline fiscal and market incentives to support the deployment of renewable energy technologies in the country.
+These policy documents were adopted by the Inter-Ministerial Committee on Renewable Energy and received approval from the National Council on Power and 17 Nigerian government agencies and ministries in July 2016.
+However, the implementation of these policies to achieve their intended targets has been lacking.